gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 A kcontrol typically represent a thing like a volume control (allows to adjust the sound card internal mixer volume), a mute switch (allows to mute or unmute device or channel), a jack control (allows to determine whether something is plugged in, e.g. into an HDMI or a 3.5mm analog connector), or some device-specific option.

 The concrete set of the available kcontrols are defined by the sound card driver, though drivers try to provide similar kcontrols.
-The sound card driver usually just exposes all available hardware controls, and it's up to the user space to provide a unified hardware-independent layer on top of them.
+The driver usually just exposes all available hardware controls, and it's up to the user space to provide a unified hardware-independent layer on top of them.
 This responsibility rests on the ALSA UCM and PulseAudio.

 ### ALSA user space interfaces